codex-academy/SortAndSearch/pages/datastructures.md

 **Next** Create a `Queue` Object similar to the object above, but one that is **not** using a Javascript list object internally.
 Use `Node` objects similar to what you used to create a Linked List earlier.

-**Once** you have a `Queue` object going that is using a `Node` objects, create a `Stack` Object that is using `Node` objects.
-The Stack object should have a `push` and `pop` method and a `depth` property.
-The `push` method should add an item to the stack.
-The `pop` method should return and remove the item that was added to the Stack last.
-The `depth` property should keep a count of the number of items on the Stack.

 ## Stack

 A Stack is Last in First Out(LIFO) linear data structure.